 The University of Chicago Pritzker School of Medicine is fully incorporated into the broader biological sciences enterprise.
 Among the more than 140 undergraduate classes in the Biological Sciences Division alone, many are tailored specifically to the interests of pre-medical students.
 About half of our pre-medical students major in the biological sciences; others pursue programs of study in fields as diverse as chemistry, psychology, political science, Classics, and English.

-UChicago’s student-to-faculty ratio of six to one allows undergraduates a level of faculty interaction rarely experienced at other large research institutions.
+UChicago’s student-to-faculty ratio of five to one allows undergraduates a level of faculty interaction rarely experienced at other large research institutions.
 As a result, faculty members are able to write tailored letters of recommendation that speak to students’ individual strengths.
 Schools of the health professions are looking for more than high GPAs and MCAT scores; they value well-rounded students who have cultivated the work strategies required of successful professionals and who have also demonstrated a sustained commitment to serving others.
 Opportunities to engage in service abound both within and outside the University.

 Like all UChicago Careers In programs, UCIHP is open to students of any major.